ko-ichi-h/khcoder/.github/ISSUE_TEMPLATE/10_01_en_errors.md

 **Files to Reproduce the Error**
 If we can't reproduce the error with the tutorial file "Anne.xls", please consider attaching files that can reproduce the Error.

+**Language of the Text**
+What language of text are you trying to analyze? e.g. English, Spanish

 **Screenshots**
 If applicable, add screenshots to help explain your problem.